dark-kitt/wordpress-theme-vue/README.md

 };
 ```

 What have we done?
 We added a new endpoint to `$kitt_instance->rest_routes` which is callable with `token` (`api.example.com/wp-json/example/token`).
 The method is set to `GET` by `\WP_REST_Server::READABLE`.
 Every endpoint needs a permission callback.
-With the [**WordPress Theme Configuration**](https://github.com/dark-kitt/wordpress-theme-configuration) plugin it is only possible to set the permission to `rest_api_user` (protected) or like in our case now `__return_true` (public).
-Afterwards it is necessary to handle the request by a callback function, that is defined below.
-You can also add some arguments in the last array, but in our case it it not necessary.
+With the [**WordPress Theme Configuration**](https://github.com/dark-kitt/wordpress-theme-configuration) plugin, it is only possible to set the permission to `rest_api_user` (protected) or like in our case `__return_true` (public).
+Afterward, it is necessary to handle the request by a callback function, which is defined under the `$kitt_instance->rest_routes` configuration.
+You can also add some arguments in the last array, but in our case, it is not necessary.

 ### PHPMailer

-If you have entered email configurations in the `.env`file before you can add the following snippet to configure PHPMailer, othwise you can ignore this step.
+If you have entered email configurations in the `.env` file before, you can add the following snippet to configure PHPMailer, otherwise, you can ignore this step.
 Just add the snippet below and test the endpoint by calling a request to `api.example.com/wp-json/example/email`.
-Afterwards you should recieve an email to your account by yourself.
+Afterward, you should receive an email to your account by yourself.

 #### functions.php / PHPMailer configuration
 ```PHP